Application Security Management is not supported for your selected Datadog site ().

 API security is in private beta.

-How Datadog ASM protects against Log4Shell
+How Datadog Application Security protects against Log4Shell

-Datadog ASM identifies Log4j Log4Shell attack payloads and provides visibility into vulnerable apps that attempt to remotely load malicious code.
+Datadog Application Security identifies Log4j Log4Shell attack payloads and provides visibility into vulnerable apps that attempt to remotely load malicious code.
 When used in tandem with the rest of Datadog’s Cloud SIEM, you can investigate to identify common post-exploitation activity, and proactively remediate potentially vulnerable Java web services acting as an attack vector.

 Further Reading